 Distinguishing Between Ozempic Fatigue and Other Causes

-When tiredness develops during Ozempic therapy, patients may assume the medication is to blame — but other factors can also contribute.
+When fatigue develops during Ozempic therapy, patients may assume the medication is to blame — but other factors can also contribute.
 Providers need to explore additional causes, including:

-• Dehydration or Volume Depletion: Nausea or vomiting can reduce fluid intake, lowering energy levels and increasing the risk of fatigue.
+- Dehydration or Volume Depletion: Gastrointestinal side effects, such as nausea or vomiting, can reduce fluid intake, lowering energy levels and increasing the risk of fatigue.

-• Low Blood Sugar (Hypoglycemia): This can occur when Ozempic is used in combination with insulin or insulin secretagogues.
+- Low Blood Sugar (Hypoglycemia): This risk can occur when Ozempic is used in combination with other drugs, such as insulin or insulin secretagogues.
 Glucose logs should be reviewed to rule this out.

 When symptoms persist, medical professionals should evaluate: